mozilla-spidermonkey/jsparagus/js-quirks.md

     a line break, and the one we jump to if there is a line break.

 In all cases it’ll be hard to have confidence that the resulting parser generator is really sound.
+(That is, it might not properly reject all ambiguous grammars.)
 I don’t know exactly what property of the few special uses in the ES grammar makes them seem benign.